 I am an African

-eighty per cent of my people doesn’t know how to read
+eighty per cent of my people don’t know how to read

-the poems wanders around from one mouth to another,
+the poems wander around from one mouth to another,

 becoming a folk song,